Nidairshad/Nidairshad/README.md

 - Currently learning frontend technologies and with backend js and react..
 -  Building beginner-friendly Java desktop projects
 - 😸 Fun fact: I also do video editing and make some memes
--  I enjoy painting, photography, gardening , (literature and philosophy sometimes when i am sad though)
+-   I also enjoy painting, photography, gardening , (literature and philosophy sometimes when i am sad though)
-- (کوئی نوکری دے دے، محنت کرنے کو تیار ہوں)

 ---